 As firefighter post fire decontamination procedures continue to evolve, so too does the need for fit-for-purpose decontamination equipment.
-We’ve talked at length about the fact our firefighter decon wipes are scientifically proven to remove the most dangerous cancer forming toxins produced in fire – despite the scientific evidence propelling us to becoming the UK’s leading supplier of decontamination wipes, we’re continually faced with the same question:
+We’ve talked at length about the fact our firefighter decon wipes are scientifically proven to remove the most dangerous cancer forming toxins produced in fire – despite the scientific evidence propelling us to becoming the UK’s leading supplier of firefighter wipes and decontamination products, we’re continually faced with the same question:

 Why can’t I decontaminate with baby wipes?